 (Did Mary think; “Lord, are You sure You want someone like me to have the responsibility of birthing and protecting the world’s only antidote for sin?”)

 The 3rd Difficulty of Christmas – God impregnates someone’s daughter.

 (Where are Mary’s parents?
 Why aren’t they mentioned?
-How did this strain their relationship?
+If they were there, how did this strain their relationship?
 Did Mary think; “Lord, how will I explain this awkward situation to my parents?”
-Why didn’t Gabriel show up when my parents were in the room?”)
+Why didn’t Gabriel show up and make this announcement when my parents were in the room?”)

-The 4th Difficulty of Christmas – God impregnates another man’s woman.
+The 4th Difficulty of Christmas – God impregnates another man’s girlfriend.

 (What was going on inside Joseph’s mind?
 How did this strain his relationship with Mary?
 Did Mary think; “Lord, don’t You care about how this makes me look to Joseph?
-Why didn’t Gabriel show up when Joseph was in the room?”)
+Why didn’t Gabriel show up and make this announcement when Joseph was in the room?”)